 Contributing to a carpool works a couple of ways.
 Either one person does all the driving with riders splitting the cost of the trip.
 Or all riders take turns driving without exchanging any money.
 No matter which way you choose, everyone saves on their trip expense.

 Keeping a driving schedule is essential to prevent driver burnt out.
 You can make daily, weekly, or monthly calendars to alternate drivers.
 But, if someone loves to drive, it doesn’t have to change at all.

-The carpool lane is yours for the taking so you can keep a steady pace during rush hour traffic.
+Take advantage of the one-and-only carpool lane in the region to keep a steady pace during rush hour traffic.

 Front row parking might be waiting for you.
 Reserved carpool parking is an incentive offered by most employers.
 Ask your employer about this benefit.